 Networks

-Networks are configuration containers that map your on-premise or cloud networks in a logical set of configurations, making it easier to visualise and manage access to your internal resources.
-You can create multiple networks to represent your different environments, such as office networks, cloud VPCs, or on-premise LANs.
+A Network is a configuration container that maps your on-premise or cloud infrastructure into a logical set of resources and routing peers.
+You can create multiple networks to represent different environments such as office networks, cloud VPCs, or data center LANs.

 high-level-dia